berrynp76/berrynp76/README.md

 To reach me: Find me on LinkedIn at https://www.linkedin.com/in/nate-p-berry/ or feel free to shoot me a message anywhere.

-If you see me out and about in the PNW, I'm the one software guy with the beard wearing plaid ;)
+If you see me out and about in the PNW, I'm the one software guy with the moustache wearing plaid ;)

 Cheers!